FAQs – Frequently Asked Questions

 Language Intelligence takes a four-step approach to speech analysis.

-STEP 1: We listen to all the speech samples provided by the agency requesting our advice.
+STEP 1: We listen to all the speech samples provided by the client requesting our advice.

-STEP 2: We transcribe the content of the speech samples in the International Phonetic Alphabet (IPA—the notation used to reflect different nuances of pronunciations and accents) and give detailed annotations of the transcriptions.
-This is done by Dr Mark Donohue and Dr Paul Sidwell separately, to ensure objectivity.
+STEP 2: We transcribe the content of the speech samples in the International Phonetic Alphabet and give detailed annotations of the transcriptions.
+This is done by both Dr Mark Donohue and Dr Paul Sidwell separately, to ensure objectivity.

 STEP 3: The notes are compared for both agreements and differences and analysed accordingly.